-Motorway Driving for the First Time: A UK Beginner Guide
+Motorway Driving for the First Time: 70 mph UK Guide

 Since June 2018, learner drivers in the UK have been allowed on motorways, but only with an approved driving instructor (ADI) in a dual-control car.
 If you are now a full licence holder, that restriction is gone, but the principles your ADI taught you still apply.
 Read the main pass guide and the Pass Plus guide before your first solo motorway drive, because Pass Plus exists for exactly this transition and many insurers will discount your premium for completing it.